-Covariates appearing in the model are evaluated at
+Covariates appearing in the model are evaluated at the following values: PRE = 9.2080

-According to figure I, male and female students performed closer to each other on post-test in the experimental than difference control group.
-There was a between male and female students' scores in both experimental and control group.
-Males higher females scored than in the experimental and control group.
+According to figure I, male and female students performed closer to each other on post-test in the experimental than control group.
+There was a difference between male and female students' scores in both experimental and control group.
+Males scored higher than females in the experimental and control group.